Westbrook/generator-polymer-init-opinionated-element/generators/app/templates/README.md

   "username": "username",  // <--- add your username here "accessKey": "accessKey",  // <--- add your access key here
 ```
+[Learn more](https://github.com/Polymer/web-component-tester#plugins) about working with Sauce Labs and web-component-tester to take full advantage of it in your project.

 ## Yarn scripting